Author: Jarod Bona

 You guessed it: state and local government restraints!

 Just about everyone concentrates on private restraints that, while possibly harmful to competition, are quite unstable.
-By that, I mean that it is very difficult for a company or companies to restrict competition for long.
+By that, I mean that it is very difficult for a company or companies to restrict competition for long, in most cases.

 If they form a cartel, the members have strong incentives to cheat (i.e. increase production, lower prices, or offer a better product).
 If a company engages in exclusionary or monopolistic conduct, it doesn’t take long before a new company or even a new market comes along and “disrupts” the monopoly.
 Competition is resilient like that.